OpenComputingLab/reusable-content-example/sandbox.md

 # Trying out the environment

-You can try out the workflow in pre-configured environment using a `.devcontainer` in a VS Code environment running on your own computer, or in GitHub Codespaces.
+You can try out the workflow in preconfigured environment using a `.devcontainer` in a VS Code environment running on your own computer, or in GitHub Codespaces.

 ## TO DO